 It also affects their skin and their coat, something else that huskies often have issues with.

 So how does this relate to Orijen?
 Well, regardless of mal-digestion or mal-absorption it’s still critical to ensure your husky’s diet is rich in high-quality forms of zinc.
 And the quality of the food your husky is eating matters when it comes to zinc.
 Whole, fresh meat ingredients will contain unrivaled forms of zinc that are also easier to absorb.
-As far as kibble goes, Orijen, with its fresh ingredients ensures not only a good amount of zinc but premiums forms of zinc, that digest better.
+As far as kibble goes, Orijen, with its fresh ingredients ensures not only a good amount of zinc but premium forms of zinc, that digest better.

 Other commercial kibbles usually add lower quality forms of zinc in like zinc sulfate or zinc oxide.
 These don’t digest very well.